IgorKrupenja/zaino/README.md

 ## Functionality

-🚧🚧🚧 **Please note that Zaino is a work in progress.** 🚧🚧🚧

-For instance, the app does not have a mobile version yet.

-So far, the following features have been implemented.

 - **Log-in with Google account**.
 Fast and secure log in with your Google account.
 - **Data storage with Firestore**.
 Your data is safely stored in a Cloud Firestore database both with live demo and if you self-host Zaino.
 - **Robust search and filtering**.
 Easily filter and sort your items by name, category, label, weight, etc.